Xiaoning Zhang

 Collaboration

-with Dr. Mitchel Bourne at University of Zurich and Dr. Maximilien Adam at CIRAD (France) on hyperparasitoid behaviour.
+with Dr. Mitchel Bourne at the University of Zurich and Dr. Maximilien Adam at CIRAD (France) on hyperparasitoid behaviour.

-with Dr. Karen Kloth at Laboratory of Entomology on aphids behaviour with EPG.
+with Dr. Karen Kloth at Laboratory of Entomology, Wageningen University & Research, on aphid behaviour and electrical penetration graph (EPG) analysis.

 Supervision